Connect with others who understand.

 Radiotherapy

 You may receive radiotherapy treatments to make tumors smaller.
 Radiotherapy uses high-energy beams to kill cancer cells.
-It may also help reduce symptoms or kill cancer that has spread to other places in the body.
+It may also help reduce symptoms or kill cancer that’s spread to other places in the body.

 Palliative Care